 - New functionality to more cleanly manage invoices, such as issuing service credits and prepayments and voiding invoices.

 - The invoice email now contains whatever content the merchant defines.

 - The full invoice, not just the amount due, may be viewed and paid online on the

-- Invoices are more clear than statements and are more pleasing to view.
+- Invoices are more clear and pleasing to view than statements.

 - Discounts, and where they applied, are more clear.